Use Your Phone Less (with Tools from Apple, Google, Snapchat and More)

 - Restricted Mode.
 Filters out videos that may not be age-appropriate.

 Your Time on Facebook.
 Though research shows teens prefer Snapchat and Instagram to Facebook, you're probably on it more than you would like.
-The company is rumored to be creating some options to help you keep track of the time you spend on the platform, which in theory should help you cut down.
-You can check back for updates after the new version is released.
+The company has created some options to help you keep track of the time you spend on the platform, which in theory should help you cut down.
 Key features:

-- Time on Facebook.
+- Time per Day.
 Displays a daily average of the time you've spent on the app for the week.

 - Manage Your Time.
 Allows you to set a time limit and receive a notification when you've hit your limit.